Skip to content

 Quick-guide on Running LLMs Locally on macOS

-2. Quantization (GGUF): A technique to shrink model sizes with minimal quality loss.
+2. Quantization (GGUF): a technique to shrink model size with minimal quality loss.
 You'll see filenames like llama-3-8b-Q4_K_M.gguf.
-The Q4 means "4-bit quantization"β€”it uses less RAM than the full 16-bit model.
+The Q4 part means 4-bit quantization, which uses far less RAM than the full 16-bit weights.

 Prerequisites